Daniel L. Stein: Honors

 Status of Women Vision 2000 Award, election to Fellowship of the American Association for the Advancement of Science (2008), the Exemplary Civilian Service Medal of the U.S. Air Force (2012), and a John Simon Guggenheim Fellowship (2014–2015).

 Personal life

-He is married and has two daughters, a stepdaughter, and two grandchildren.
+He is married and has two daughters, a stepdaughter, and three grandchildren.
 He lives in New York City with his wife, Bernadette Stein.